Lines that illustrate a Republic

-CHENNAI : January was always a gratifying month as school goers.
-Our struggles to memorise literature from bygone eras and understand geographical boundaries got a respite with a spate of public holidays that the month generously offered.
+January was always a gratifying month as school goers.
+Our struggles to memorise literature from bygone eras got a respite with a spate of public holidays that the month generously offered.
 Republic Day on January 26 was one such.
-We were taught the significance of the day and how the Constitution came into effect in 1950.
+We were taught the significance of how the Constitution came into effect in 1950.
 There were lessons on the Preamble and BR Ambedkar.
-Later, as adults, we watched our nation’s cultural heritage and accomplishments in a grand parade on our TV screens along with millions of other Indian households.
+Later, as adults, we watched our nation’s accomplishments in a grand parade on our TV screens.

 Jitha Karthikeyan